percona/everest-doc/docs/use/createBackups/create_new_database.md

     ![!image](../../images/create_new_db_from_backup.png)

-3. On the **Create database** dialogue box select **From a backup**.
+3. On the **Create database** dialogue box select the option **From a backup**.

-4. From the dropdown select the backup.
+4. From the dropdown list, select the backup that you want to use for creating a database.

     ![!image](../../images/create_db.png)

 5. Click **Create**.

-6. On the **Basic information** window, change the default backup name if required, then select one of the classes created by your Kubernetes administrator.
+6. On the **Basic information** page, change the default backup name if required, then select one of the classes created by your Kubernetes administrator.
 Storage classes define what storage configuration and features will be used for storing your database data.
 Different classes map to different quality-of-service levels, backup policies, persistent volumes, or to arbitrary policies determined by your cluster administrator.
 For more information, see [Storage Classes](https://kubernetes.io/docs/concepts/storage/storage-classes/){:target="_blank"} in the Kubernetes documentation.
 7. On the **Resources** page, select the number of nodes and set the resources.
 For more information see, [Provision a database](../use/db_provision.md).
 8. [Optional] Enable scheduled backups on the **Scheduled Backups** page.
 Provide a name, select a schedule interval, and choose a backup storage from the dropdown.